 It was built for the Tennessee Centennial Exposition in 1897.
 However the building became unsafe and was rebuilt in 1929.
 There is no straight line.
 No two columns are the same size.
 No two columns are placed at the same distance.
 No two steps are the same size and the floor is not square or level.
 The Parthenon houses the city’s permanent art collection, and plaster cast of the Elgin Marbles.
 It has a gift shop and a visitor’s centre.
 It is proudly known as the Athens of the South.

-The Parthenon Information
+The Parthenon Travel Tips

 - There were plenty of parking for free.